MahmoudIbrahim2022/jerseyEmployeeServiceClient/README.md

 # JerseyEmployeeServiceClient Project

-This Java Project is a Restful Webservice Client that connects to an Employee Oracle Database For The Following Operations (CRUD Operations) on the Employee Database
+This Java Project is a Restful Webservice Client that request services from Web Service Provider For The Following Operations (CRUD Operations) on the Employee Database

 1- Create Employee Record -> TestClient1